Skip Navigation

 • Percent of CYSHCN whose health needs are met without significant financial hardship due to the relief fund.
 (Demonstrates the ultimate goal of the program)

-• Percent increase in the number of CYSHCN who receive early intervention and preventive services due to reduced financial barriers.
+• Percent increase in the number of CYSHCN who receive early intervention and preventive services due to reduced financial challenges.
 (Shows the long-term impact on health outcomes)

 Note.
 When looking at your ESMs, SPMs, or other strategies: